Introduction

 After funding your wallet, the process of buying Bitcoin is simple.
 Search for Bitcoin on your chosen exchange, select the amount you want to purchase, and confirm the transaction.
 The first time I bought Bitcoin, I triple-checked everything before hitting “Buy”—it felt like a monumental decision!

-How Do You Place a Buy Order on eToro in Australia?
+How Do You Place a Buy Order on Pepperstone Crypto in Australia?

-2. Enter the amount: Specify how much you want to invest, either in AUD or Bitcoin.
+3. Enter the amount: Specify how much AUD you want to spend or how much BTC you want to buy.

-4. Review and confirm: Double-check all details before hitting “Open Trade.”
+4. Review and confirm: Double-check all details before placing your order.

-On eToro, my first purchase took less than 5 minutes.
-The platform’s user-friendly dashboard made the process smooth, even for a beginner.
-Once completed, your Bitcoin will appear in your eToro portfolio, ready to be managed or transferred to a private wallet.
+Trading fees on Pepperstone Crypto are a flat 0.1% maker / 0.1% taker with no hidden spreads — what you see is what you pay.
+My first BTC purchase on Pepperstone Crypto took less than 5 minutes using Convert mode.
+The clean interface made the process smooth, even as a first-time user.
+Once completed, your Bitcoin will appear in your Pepperstone Crypto portfolio, ready to be managed or transferred to a private wallet.

 What’s the Difference Between Market and Limit Orders?